Fur Peace Ranch

 Jorma Kaukonen's Fur Peace Ranch is located in Meigs County, Ohio, United States, near Pomeroy.
 The 126-acre ranch hosts weekend workshops for guitarists.
-Among the distinguished staff members are Larry Campbell, Warren Haynes, and Tommy Emmanuel.
+Among the staff members are Larry Campbell, Warren Haynes, and Tommy Emmanuel.
 Concerts from the ranch are released on the radio show Live From Jorma Kaukonen's Fur Peace Ranch, on WOUB and PRX stations.